 Probationary terms that might be added to your sentence include:

 Contact The Meranda Law Firm LTD Today

-For over 15 years, The Meranda Law Firm LTD has represented countless individuals throughout Columbus and Newark in their criminal cases, from those that involve probation violations to those involving warrants and appeals.
+For over 15 years, The Meranda Law Firm LTD has represented countless individuals throughout Columbus and Newark in their criminal defense cases, from those that involve probation violations to those involving warrants and appeals.
 Our mission is to provide each client with personal, high quality legal service that maximizes their chances of a successful outcome to their case.
 We are available to assist you in your probation violation case, by defending you in court and possibly obtaining a resolution that is advantageous to you.